myokit/myokit/docs/source/syntax/model.rst

 In addition, the expression ``dot(x)`` can be used to reference the time derivative of state variable ``x``.

+These functions all require a number as input.

 Conditional statements (if)
 ===========================
 Simple conditional statements can be made using the ``if`` function::